3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_exercise_geometric.md

 ```

 ## 2. Image registration
 Open the orthorectified RGB image `20190814_Ortho_RGB.jpg` covering the whole extent of the hyperspectral image strips.
-In the georeferencing app in QGIS “Layer -> Georeferencer” load the first image strip.
+In the georeferencing app in QGIS “Layer -> Georeferencer” load the first image strip without a CRS (coordinate reference system).
 Collect identical points evenly throughout the area, the minimum required number of points is dependent on the selected transformation.
 Examples of usable identical points can be found in the figure below.
 Do not use the check points for the image registration, as the accuracy assessment needs to be unbiased.
 <p align="center">
 <img src="media/exercise_geometric/identical_points.jpg" title="Examples of identical points in the RGB image (top) and hyperspectral image (bottom)" alt="Figure 4" width="600"/>
 </p>